 LJAF’s investments in K-12 education seek to advance the portfolio model of school governance, an alternative structure that promotes a decentralized administration, more school choice for families, and increased flexibility and accountability for educators.

 LJAF supports initiatives that encourage governments and nonprofit organizations to help build the evidence base for social interventions and to consider reliable evidence as one of the primary factors in their decisions.

 LJAF’s Research Integrity initiative aims to improve the reliability and validity of scientific research across fields that inform governmental policy, philanthropic endeavors, and individual decision making.

 LJAF’s Sustainable Public Finance initiative works to promote fiscal sustainability and the effective oversight of public funds.

 LJAF pursues a number of high-leverage philanthropic opportunities that fall outside of our existing programmatic areas.

 WASHINGTON, D.C.—The Laura and John Arnold Foundation (LJAF) today announced that Mark E. Miller, Ph.D., executive director of the Medicare Payment Advisory Commission (MedPAC), will join LJAF as vice president of health care.
 Dr. Miller’s appointment represents LJAF’s deepening commitment to increasing value in the nation’s health care system by improving the quality of care, while reducing costs.
 Go to Press Release →

-Laura and John Arnold Foundation's core objective is to address our nation’s most pressing and persistent challenges using evidence-based, multi-disciplinary approaches.
+The Laura and John Arnold Foundation's core objective is to improve the lives of individuals by strengthening our social, governmental, and economic systems.